Tom Middendorp: Military career

-Following this command, Middendorp was promoted to Colonel and posted to the Ministry of Defence as policy coordinator for the Chief Director of General Affairs.
+Following this command, Middendorp was promoted to colonel and posted to the Ministry of Defence as policy coordinator for the chief director of general affairs.
 In this posting he advised the minister of defence on national deployment of the armed forces and established several cooperation agreements between the Ministry of Defence and other ministries.

 Towards the end of 2006, Middendorp was posted overseas for his first tour in Afghanistan, as Senior Political Advisor and Deputy NATO Senior Civil Representative (SCR).
 Mid-2007 he did a short stint with the Dutch Army Command as head of the Command Support Department; he was given command of the 13th Mechanised Brigade in Oirschot on 11 January 2008.

 He was posted back to Afghanistan in February 2009 as commanding officer of the multinational Task Force Uruzgan (TFU6, specifically).
-Returning to the Netherlands he was promoted to Major-General in August 2009, and was appointed Director of Operations of the Royal Netherlands Defence Staff on 24 December.
+Returning to the Netherlands he was promoted to major-general in August 2009, and was appointed director of operations of the Royal Netherlands Defence Staff on 24 December.

-The Minister of Defence announced Middendorp's selection as next Chief of Defence on 28 September 2011.
-In preparation for his new role, Middendorp was promoted Lieutenant general on 1 January 2012 and placed in charge of projects and operations at the Defence Staff.
+The minister of defence announced Middendorp's selection as next chief of defence on 28 September 2011.
+In preparation for his new role, Middendorp was promoted lieutenant general on 1 January 2012 and placed in charge of projects and operations at the Defence Staff.
 He was promoted Four-star general on 28 June 2012, the date on which general Peter van Uhm transferred command of the Netherlands Defence Staff to him.

+In 2014 he carried the sword of state during the inauguration of Willem-Alexander in his capacity as Chief of Defense.

 On 28 February 2017 Middendorp was appointed an honorary Officer of the Order of Australia (AO).
 He was invested by the Governor General of Australia Sir Peter Cosgrove.

 On 11 January 2018 King Willem-Alexander of the Netherlands appointed Middendorp as adjutant in extraordinary service of the King.